 Will the Collarbone Heal Straight?

 Even if the broken bones are not perfectly lined up, the body generally can make them straight again.
 That is because the collarbone has a thick periosteum (outer layer of the bone).
 The collarbone periosteum does not generally break, so it acts like a sleeve to hold the bone together while it heals.
-Sometimes the doctor might recommend surgery if the broken bones are very out of line.
-The surgeons use orthopedic instruments provide by the orthopedic instrument manufacturers.
+Sometimes the doctor might recommend surgery if the broken bones are way out of line.
+The surgeons use orthopedic implants and instruments procured from orthopedic instrument manufacturers.

 Occasionally while the broken collarbone heals, there is a bump where the bone was broken.

 Sometimes the bump does not fully go away.
 But it does not hurt or cause other problems with the shoulder or arm.